Thelukepet/course/assignments/P-commoncrawl.md

 [SparkPackages community index](https://spark-packages.org/) to see if your problem has already been solved (partially) before.

+__I am very interested in learning from students who use (code borrowed from) ArchiveSpark.
+And, interested teachers implies high grades!__

 #### Blog post

 Imagine a reader that has followed your previous experiences with Spark.